• Skip to primary navigation

 • Tips

-You are here: Home / Meals / Salmon Patty Sandwiches on Toasted Buns
+You are here: Home / Seafood / Salmon Patty Sandwiches on Toasted Buns

 Salmon Patty Sandwiches on Toasted Buns

 I’ve been on a salmon kick lately…but I don’t see anything wrong with that.
 I could eat it a couple times a week.
 Salmon is so tasty and can be prepared in so many ways.
-So today, I made salmon patty sandwiches on toasted buns and they were delicious!
+Today, I made salmon patty sandwiches on toasted buns, and they were delicious!

 Salmon is so full of healthy stuff…antioxidants, vitamin B-12, vitamin D, niacin, protein and omega-3 fatty acids.
 And as far as fish goes, it’s one of the most affordable available.
 This is true especially when you can buy it in a can for $3 or $4 dollars a pound!